-- Give a copy to your doctor, your health-care facility (if possible), and each agent. - Keep a copy at home in a place where someone can easily get it if needed. - Every year or so, review what you have written.
+- Give a copy to your doctor, your health-care facility (if possible), and each agent. - Keep a copy at home in a place where someone can easily get it if needed. - From time to time, review what you have written.

 You can cancel this document at any time.
 And you can do a new one.

 This document does not give legal advice.